 Now, there’s nothing at all wrong with this exhortation, but itself, it is not the Message.
 ‘Come to church’ is simply not the Message.
 It is not the good news.
 If it were, then people would be attracted to it like a poor man is attracted to a rich man who had limitless wealth to give away.
 People are not that stupid, and some are even too smart for their own good.
 ‘Nobody could be that rich!’

 Why isn’t the church filled on the Lord’s Day?
 Where are the youth?
 Is salvation and the life of discipleship so unknown to them, that all, young and old, would exchange it at the drop of a hat for a trip to the beach, the mall, or the golf course?
 And if it is so unknown to them, why?
-Here we are in the Nativity Fast.
+Here we are, almost to the Great Fast.
 Why not try to read a chapter each day of the gospels?

 A chapter each day?
 Not a chapter each ten minutes, and the whole book in three or four hours?
 Can people who spend hours of their time pursuing lifeless drama not turn aside and be quiet with the Word of God longer than one chapter’s worth a day?
 The suggestion even sounds apologetic, even sounds as if you know that no one is listening, no one is going to listen.
 No one obeys.